Jason Leffler: Personal life

 Leffler was the son of Charles and Patricia Leffler.
 Leffler had a son with Alison East, Charlie Dean, who was five years old at the time of his father's death.
 He was a native of Long Beach, California.
 He shared his life with live-in girlfriend Julianna Patterson; they resided in North Carolina.

 Career awards

 Leffler was inducted into the National Midget Auto Racing Hall of Fame in 2003.
 He had 19 USAC national championship midget car wins at that time.
 He was inducted in the USAC Hall of Fame in 2018.
 He also had six USAC Silver Crown wins.

+The Jason Leffler Memorial was held in Illinois from 2014 to 2023 on the USAC midget championship, and was held in California at Kern Raceway in 2025.
+For the first event in Leffler's home state, son Charlie presented the winner's trophy.